LorneWhiteway/glimpse_project/README.md

 The code does this in three steps:
 1. *create_cutouts*: an input weak-lensing catalogue is subdivided into many smaller overlapping sub-catalogues (call each one a 'cutout');
 2. *run_glimpse*: glimpse is run (possibly in parallel) on each cutout;
-3. *merge*: the separate glimpse results are merged together to create an output convergence map (in Healpix format).
+3. *merge*: the separate glimpse results are merged together to create an output convergence map (in healpix format).

 The code is structured so that other mass-mapping algorithms besides glimpse can be handled in the future.